-News stories about borrowing and the debate about short-term lenders have dominated the press over the last year.
+News stories about borrowing and the debate about short term loans have dominated the press over the last year.
 The government’s borrowing was put under the microscope in the recent election, and in common with our rulers we all need to borrow in an emergency.

 Use a Short Term Loan Responsibly